History of Iowa: American Civil War

-Iowa supported the Union during the American Civil War, voting heavily for Lincoln and the Republicans, though there was a strong antiwar "Copperhead" movement among settlers of Southerner origins and among Catholics.
+Iowa supported the Union during the American Civil War, voting heavily for Lincoln and the Republicans, There was a strong antiwar "Copperhead" movement among settlers of Southerner origins and among Catholics.
 There were no battles in the state, but Iowa sent large supplies of food to the armies and the eastern cities.
+Iowa sent 50 regiments of infantry and cavalry, and 4 artillery batteries.
 More than 75,000 Iowans served, many in combat units attached to the western armies.
 13,001 died of wounds or (two-thirds) of disease.
 Eight thousand five hundred Iowans were wounded.
-The draft was not used in Iowa during the Civil War because Iowa had twelve thousand more men serving than the draft called for.